-Object Detection using Tensorflow is a computer vision technique.
-As the name suggests, it helps us in detecting, locating, and tracing an object from an image or a video.
-Let us gain a deeper understanding about how object detection works, what is Tensorflow, and more.
+Object Detection using Tensorflow is a computer vision technique to detect objects in an image or a video in real time.
+As the name suggests, it helps us in locating, understanding and tracing an object from an image or a video.
+Let us gain a deeper understanding about how object detection works, what Tensorflow is, and more.

 What is Object detection?